 Jedox integrated encryption

-Starting with Jedox Version 3.3, databases can be encrypted using hash algorithms.
+You can encrypt databases using hash algorithms.
 Plain text information will no longer be stored if a server installation is encrypted.
 An encrypted database cannot be decrypted at any time later.

 You can turn on the integrated encryption in the palo.ini(see palo.ini.sample).